Handbags and Gladrags: Stereophonics version

 In 2001, Welsh rock band Stereophonics released a version of the song on single.
 It was subsequently added to their previous album's re-release Just Enough Education to Perform as track seven and on their first compilation album as the final track.
 The band originally recorded their version as a demo "for a laugh", but after the record company heard it they saw the potential of it being a single and subsequently had it commissioned as one.
-Despite receiving criticism, it became one of their most successful singles; in Ireland it peaked at number three and was certified gold in the UK.
+Despite receiving criticism, it became one of their most successful singles; in Ireland, it peaked at number three, and it was certified gold in the UK.

 Release and reception

-The song was released as a single on 3 December 2001.
-Four different releases were made available to the public, this included: two CDs, 7-inch vinyl, and cassette.
-The first CD released included two more covers, Ewan MacColl's "First Time Ever I Saw Your Face" and John Lennon's "How?".
-The second CD contained a live version of "Caravan Holiday" and "Nice to be Out", both from Just Enough Education to Perform.
-The 7-inch vinyl only had "First Time Ever I Saw Your Face" for a B-side, as did the cassette format.
-A maxi-CD, released in Europe and Australia, includes all five songs but not the live version of "Handbags and Gladrags".
+"Handbags and Gladrags" was released as a single in the UK on 3 December 2001.
+Four different releases were made available to the public, including two CDs, 7-inch vinyl, and cassette.
+The first CD includes two more covers, Ewan MacColl's "First Time Ever I Saw Your Face" and John Lennon's "How?".
+The second CD contains live acoustic versions of "Caravan Holiday" and "Nice to be Out", both from Just Enough Education to Perform.
+The 7-inch vinyl only has "First Time Ever I Saw Your Face" for a B-side, as does the cassette format.
+A maxi-CD, released in Europe and Australia, includes all five songs.
+In Japan, this maxi-CD was released on 9 January 2002.

 Following on from the "Mr. Writer" critical backlash, the song received a negative review from Drowned in Sound reviewer Anita Bhagwandas.
 Bhagwandas described it as the "final drop in the Stereophonics' inevitable descent into pop mediocrity" and criticised the group for "selling out."